kymlu/eating-memories/src/pages/posts/snow-skin-mooncake.md

         - name: "milk"
           quantity: 185
           unit: "ml"
-          notes: "water also works, though the flavour may be less rich"
+          notes: "water also works, though the flavour may be less rich. half-condensed milk and half-water can help use up the can if you have excess that you don't know what to do with"
         - name: "oil"
           quantity: 30
           unit: "ml"